 The Serpent’s goal is simple.
 It is the opposite of God who wants humanity WITH Him.
 The Serpent in the Bible has one and only one objective in mind: Stop humans from being WITH God, to separate humanity from their Creator, to erect a barrier between God and humankind.

 The Serpent in the Bible is ready to pull out all stops to attain his purpose.
-We will see many of the subterfuge methods he uses, camouflage, smokescreens, facades, you name it, he’s mastered that manoeuvre and transformed it into a formidable arm against humankind.
+We will see many of the subterfuge methods he uses, camouflage, smokescreens, facades; you name it, he’s mastered that maneuver and transformed it into a formidable arm against humankind.

-I just would like to remind you that the ‘Serpent’ is clearly mentioned in the Bible–as is God—and for now I’m just explaining what the Bible says.
-I’m not asking you to change your beliefs no matter what they are.
+I want to remind you that the Bible mentions the Serpent—as it does God—and for now I’m just explaining what the Bible says.
+I’m not asking you to change your beliefs, no matter what they are.
 You started reading this because you want a better understanding of the Bible.
-You just want to see what that book says in its original language, Biblical Hebrew.
+You want to see what that book says in its original language, Biblical Hebrew.

-Even Galacti is beginning to think I’m over-exaggerating the hatred the Serpent has for mankind.
-If it were so rampant, so vile, despicable and foul, surely we roving investigative reporters, along with the combined brains on our planet, would’ve gotten some insight into the character of things.
-Could the Serpent have mastered the art of exploitation, making bad appear good, enticing us to delude ourselves?
+Even Galacti is beginning to think I’m exaggerating the hatred the Serpent has for humankind.
+If it were so rampant, so vile, despicable, and foul, surely we roving investigative reporters, along with the combined brains on our planet, would’ve gotten some insight into the character of things.
+Could the Serpent have mastered the art of exploitation, making wicked appear good, enticing us to delude ourselves?

 Did the Serpent reach his goal with Adam and Eve?
 The Serpent is not just a cartoon villain.
-There’s a method and even a ‘human’ motive.
+There is a method and even a human motive.
 He knew what would happen the moment Adam and Eve ate of the Tree of Good and Evil.
 He desired a specific outcome, and he got it.

 After eating of the Tree of Good and Evil, Adam and Eve then tried to hide from God in His garden (Gen 3:8).
-The couple somehow reasoned that by concealing themselves behind some rocks or trees they could WITHDRAW from God’s presence—hiding in their room with the door closed, as it were.
+The couple somehow reasoned that by concealing themselves behind some rocks or trees, they could WITHDRAW from God’s presence—hiding in their room with the door closed, as it were.
 They tried to flee the scene, not the other way round.
 God was still in the Garden, but humans cut contact with his Creator.
 God didn’t just go off by Himself and abandon them.
-They hid out from Him.
-This is what the Serpent wanted from the beginning.
+They hid out from Him; this is what the Serpent in the Bible wanted from the beginning.

-We realize that God did put Adam and Eve out of the Garden and He even put guards at the entrance to stop humans coming back.
+We realize that God did put Adam and Eve out of the Garden, and He even put guards at the entrance to stop humans coming back.
 On the other hand, the Serpent in the Bible pulled off his coup.
-Mankind was ousted from God’s garden.
+God’s ousted humankind from His Garden.
 The Serpent scores.

 God is boring, or so the Serpent says onstage.
-God is a bully and an authoritarian, and why does humanity have to do what He says anyway?
-Now that he’s been partially exposed, the Serpent resorts to character assassination, pointing out that God couldn’t even keep Adam and Eve in the most perfect place on earth.God is a bully and an authoritarian, why does humanity have to follow Him anyway?
-The Serpent resorts to character assassination: God couldn’t even keep Adam and Eve in the most perfect place on earth.
+God is a bully and an authoritarian, and why does humanity have to do what He says, anyway?
+Now that he is partially exposed, the Serpent in the Bible resorts to character assassination, pointing out that God couldn’t even maintain Adam and Eve in the most pleasant place on earth.God is a bully and an authoritarian, why does humanity have to follow Him, anyway?
+The Serpent resorts to character assassination: God couldn’t even keep Adam and Eve in the most pleasant place on earth.
 Click To Tweet

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Serpent in the Bible – Is it Reality or some Fairytale Created by and Foisted on Humans?
+Please use the Social Network links just below to share this information from The Explanation, The Serpent in the Bible, Reality or Fairytale, Brutal for Humans?